 The Management Committees having been such a success, similar arrangements have been introduced in the last few years in other fields also.
-Thus, committees of government representatives have been set up to help manage the implementation of the common customs tariff following the establishment of the customs union on July 1, 1968, and others are planned to handle activity in connection with technical standards (quality standards, safety rules and so on).
-Basically, the system will be the same as for the agricultural Management Committees, though the conditions under which the Council may be called upon to act will be different, according to the particular features of each case.
-One arrangement favoured by the Commission, and already adopted in a number of instances, is that if the committee gives an adverse opinion or no opinion at all, the Commission proposal in question goes before the Council, but that, if the committee has not produced an opinion voted by qualified majority by a given deadline (three months, as a rule) the Commission issues its decision alone.
-It is too soon to judge as to the effectiveness of this new type of arrangement, as it was only introduced so recently.
+Thus, three committees of government representatives have been set up to help manage different aspects of the implementation of the common customs tariff following the establishment of the customs union on July 1, 1968.
+Others have been set up, in particular to control technical and health standards, especially in the food and animal-health fields.
+Basically, the system is the same as for the agricultural Management Committees, though the conditions under which the Council may be called upon to act will be different, according to the particular features of each case.

+A formula which has already been applied in several cases provides that when the provisions envisaged by the Commission conflict with the committee's opinion, or when there is no opinion, the Commission may make a proposal to the Council on the measures to be taken.
+The Council decides by a qualified majority vote.
+If the Council reaches no decision within a certain time (normally three months) after the matter has been referred to it, the Commission takes the decision itself.

-Th Commission and the coherence of Community policy
+The Commission and the coherenc of Community policy